Sanenders/Destiny-2-God-Rolls/README.md

 # Destiny 2 God Roll Wishlist

-This repository contains a wish list for Destiny 2 weapon God Rolls.
+This repository contains a wishlist for Destiny 2 weapon God Rolls.
 Most God Rolls come from popular websites such as blueberries.gg.

 ## Important